rlucente-se-jboss/bootc-demo/README.md

 During CentOS Stream installation, configure a regular user with `sudo` privileges on the host.
-These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/rhel-image-mode`).
+These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/bootc-demo`).
 The below instructions use that assumption.

-Login to the host using `ssh` and then run the following commands to create an SSH keypair to access the edge device.
-Even though you really should, don't set a passphrase to make the demo a little easier.
+Login to the host using `ssh` and then run the following commands to create an SSH keypair that you'll use later to access the edge device.
+Even though you really should set a passphrase, skip that when prompted to make the demo a little easier to run.

-    cd ~/rhel-image-mode
+    cd ~/bootc-demo
     ssh-keygen -t rsa -f ~/.ssh/id_core
     cp ~/.ssh/id_core.pub .